First Offense DUI Lawyer in Cincinnati, OH

 Your driver’s license will also likey be suspended for between six months to 3 years.
 Driving privileges will not be available for the first 15 days, but may be eligible for limited driving privileges depending on work, school, or court mandated treatments.

-Other Consequences of Your First DUI
+Other Consequences of Your First DUI in Cincinnati

 Your first OVI / DUI conviction o will unfortunately have a negative impact on other areas of your life, aside from jail, fines, and a suspended license.

 - Cause child custody issues.